-- Magnificent Desolation – Buzz Aldrin’s autobiography was my pick when Sarah was interested in space exploration a few years ago.
+- Magnificent Desolation – Buzz Aldrin’s autobiography was my pick when Ashar was interested in space exploration a few years ago.

 - Telling the Story of Lassa Fever’s First U.S. Victim – This was a biography that I was privileged to write as part of my journalism career.
 It was an incredible experience to be on the other side – wondering how to tell a person’s untold story.